 Mr. Williams holds degrees from Harvard University, Cambridge University, and Yale Law School.
 He served as a law clerk to Justice John Paul Stevens at the United States Supreme Court and Judge Merrick B. Garland at the United States Court of Appeals for the D.C.
 Circuit.

-Deborah Meshulam has more than two decades of securities enforcement defense experience trying the full range of cases arising from allegations of securities law violations and related breaches of fiduciary duty.
+She has more than two decades of experience defending and trying the full range of cases arising from allegations of securities law violations, including FCPA and accounting fraud claims, compliance failures and related breaches of fiduciary duties.
+She conducts domestic and cross-border internal and independent investigations for multinational corporations, financial services companies and private equity funds, and advises on compliance matters and litigation avoidance.

 Gina Petrocelli is a Chief Counsel in FINRA’s Department of Enforcement.
 She oversees a team of attorneys handling actions relating to sales practice, anti-money laundering and other investor protection and regulatory issues.